-8. The estimated time for implementation and completion of all proposed improvements is the later of 20 years from the date the Ordinance establishing the NID District becomes law or the retirement date of TIF Indebtedness to finance or refinance a portion of the costs of improvements to the NID District and which are expected to be supported in whole or in part by special financing assessments within the NID District.
-The NID District shall not terminate while any indebtedness supported in whole or in part by special financing.

-9. The administrative body that will govern the NID District is PAID, public instrumentality of the Commonwealth and a body corporate and politic organized and established by the City under the Pennsylvania Economic Development Financing Law, which was approved August 23, 1967, P.L. § 251 et seq.,73 P.S. § 371 et seq., as amended and supplemented.
+- 8. The estimated time for implementation and completion of all proposed improvements is the later of 20 years from the date the Ordinance establishing the NID District becomes law or the retirement date of TIF Indebtedness to finance or refinance a portion of the costs of improvements to the NID District and which are expected to be supported in whole or in part by special financing assessments within the NID District.
+The NID District shall not terminate while any indebtedness supported in whole or in part by special financing assessments remains outstanding. - 9.
+The administrative body that will govern the NID District is PAID, public instrumentality of the Commonwealth and a body corporate and politic organized and established by the City under the Pennsylvania Economic Development Financing Law, which was approved August 23, 1967, P.L. § 251 et seq.,73 P.S. § 371 et seq., as amended and supplemented.

-10. A copy of the TIF Ordinance is attached hereto as Exhibit A-3 and made a part hereof.
+RESOLUTION NO. A60623 COntinue of IF Ordinance is attached hereto as Exhibit A-3 and made a part hereof.